-- User log counters: count the number of system events logged from the SCE platform last reboot. - Non-volatile counters: are not cleared during boot time
+- User log counters count the number of system events logged from the SCE platform last reboot. - Non-volatile counters are not cleared during boot time

-To view the user log counters for the current session, complete the following steps:
+To view the user log counters for the current session, use the following command:

-Step 1 From the SCE# prompt, type show logger device user-file-log counters and press Enter.
+From the SCE # prompt, type show logger device user-file-log counters and press Enter.